telerik-boneyard/Platform-Knowledge-Base/how-to/how-to-whitelist-the-elastic-aws-ips-for-telerik-platform.md

 ---
-title: How to Whitelist the Elastic Amazon Web Services IPs for Telerik Platform
+title: How to Whitelist the Elastic Amazon Web Services IPs
 description: Whitelist the range of IP addresses that Telerik Platform uses.
 How to do this for elastic AWS IPs?
 I need to establish a secure communication channel. that AppBuilder stays behind.
 type: how-to
 page_title: Whitelisting Amazon IPs for Secure AppBuilder Connection